-The first warning you may get is someone calling at the house saying they are the owner or are acting for the owner.
-Ask to see their identification, particularly if they say they are from the council.
-They will probably then say something like 'You are trespassing' or 'You are living here without the owner's permission and you must leave.'
-They may say something like 'this is to give you notice that your licence or permission to stay here is over' (if you have had a licence), or they may even say something which actually gives you a licence
+The first warning you may get is someone calling at your squat saying they are the owner or acting for them.
+Ask to see their identification and note the name, address and phone number.
+They will probably say something like 'You are trespassing' or 'You are living here without permission and you must leave'.
+If you have had a licence, they may say something like 'this is to give you notice that your licence or permission to stay here is over'.
+Or they may say something which actually gives you a licence-usually by mistake!

-- usually by mistake!
 (See WHEN IS A SQUAT NOT A SQUAT.)

-Make a note of everything that you heard or saw as soon as they leave.
-Sign and date the note and it may be useful evidence if you fight the court case.
+Make a note of everything you heard and saw as soon as they leave.
+Sign and date it, as it may be useful evidence if you fight the court case.
 Several people can write a note together but each keep a copy.

 They will probably ask for the names of all the people living in the house.
-It used to be a defence to prove that the owner hadn't taken 'reasonable steps' to find out the names of the people in the house, and squatters were advised to avoid giving their names if they could.
-But in 1977 they changed the rules of the name game, and now the owner doesn't have to prove they have taken reasonable steps to identify anyone.
-This means you have nothing to gain by not giving names: in fact, if you volunteer a lot of names - particularly in a large squat - and they forget to send summonses to all those people you may have a defence in court (see below).
-You don't have to give your (real or full) name if there's a strong reason why you'd rather not.
+Nowadays, there is no advantage in witholding names.
+In fact, if you volunteer a lot of names-particularly in a big squat-and they forget to send summonses to all those people, you may have a defence in court (see below).
+You don't have to give your real or full name if there's a reason why you'd rather not.

-Quite commonly, the first warning will be a letter rather than a visit.
-It will say the same kind of things and probably that you must leave by a certain date or else the owner 'will take proceedings'.
-DON'T PANIC ABOUT SUCH A LETTER, It just means the owner has found out you're there.
-If the owner is a council, it doesn't necessarily even mean they're going to take you to court soon - that will depend on how urgently they want your place and how well you've chosen it.
+Quite often, your first warning will be a letter rather than a visit.
+It will say the same sort of things and probably that you must leave by a certain date or else the owner 'will take proceedings'.
+DON'T PANIC ABOUT SUCH A LETTER.
+It just means the owner has found out you're there.
+If it's the council, it doesn't necessarily even mean they're going to take you to court soon-that will depend on how urgently they want the place and how well you've chosen it.